validexisinfra/Celestia/Tools.md

 ✅ Utilize AI support for technical issues
 ✅ Stay updated on governance proposals and network news

 All features are easily accessible via Telegram, ensuring seamless access to essential information anytime! 🚀

+### 🎉 Celestia UltraBot Twitter Challenge

+Participate in the [**Celestia UltraBot Twitter Challenge**](https://services.validexis.com/celestiaultrabot/contest) – a community contest designed to promote engagement with the Celestia ecosystem.

+🪙 **Prize Pool:** 1000 TIA
+🏆 **What You Can Do to Win:**
+- Use Celestia UltraBot actively
+- Share your experience and insights on Twitter
+- Invite friends to use the bot
+- Complete bonus tasks to earn more points

+Top participants will be rewarded based on their activity and creativity.
+This is a great opportunity to both support the network and earn rewards!

+Learn more and join the challenge here: [https://services.validexis.com/celestiaultrabot/contest](https://services.validexis.com/celestiaultrabot/contest)